AsumVictor/endiAPI/docs/KAFKA_SETUP.md

 ## Integration with Video Service

-To integrate Kafka with the video service:
+To integrate Kafka with your video service:

 ```typescript
 import { kafkaProducer } from '../services/kafka-producer';